cramingle/tuneyourprompt/DEPLOYMENT.md

 - Ubuntu server (20.04 LTS or newer)
 - Node.js 14+ and npm
-- Ollama installed with the Metis model
+- Ollama installed with the Mistral model
 - A Cloudflare account

 ## Step 1: Install Required Software